 About…

-Greetings from Kaurna country, the beautiful country of the Kaurna people, the original inhabitants and continuing custodians of the Adelaide Plains in South Australia.
+Greetings from Kaurna country, the beautiful country of the Kaurna people, the original inhabitants and continuous custodians of the Adelaide Plains in South Australia.

 I first set foot in a prison over 25 years ago.